-Watsco's Board of Directors recommends a vote FOR the election of the respective nominees for director named in this proxy statement and FOR the proposal to approve, adopt and ratify the amendments to the Company's Third Amended and Restated 1996 Qualified Employee Stock Purchase Plan.
+Watsco's Board of Directors recommends a vote FOR the election of the respective nominees for director named in this proxy statement.

-Unless contrary instructions are indicated on the enclosed proxy, all shares represented by valid proxies received pursuant to this solicitation (and which have not been revoked in accordance with the procedures set forth below) will be voted (a) FOR the election of the respective nominees for director named in this proxy statement, (b) FOR the proposal to approve, adopt and ratify the amendments to the Company's Third Amended and Restated 1996 Qualified Employee Stock Purchase Plan and (c) in accordance with the recommendation of Watsco's Board of Directors, FOR or AGAINST all other matters as may properly come before the annual meeting.
+Unless contrary instructions are indicated on the enclosed proxy, all shares represented by valid proxies received pursuant to this solicitation (and which have not been revoked in accordance with the procedures set forth below) will be voted (a) FOR the election of the respective nominees for director named in this proxy statement and (b) in accordance with the recommendation of Watsco's Board of Directors, FOR or AGAINST all other matters as may properly come before the annual meeting.
 In the event a shareholder specifies a different choice by means of the enclosed proxy, such shares will be voted in accordance with the specification made.